Ruskin High School, Crewe: Recent developments

 The school specialises in sport, and briefly modern foreign languages.
 The refurbished sports hall was opened in October 2005, whilst a new dining hall was completed in spring 2006.
 When the school was awarded Sports College Status, five floodlit tennis courts were built at a cost of almost £250,000.

 Ruskin celebrated its centenary year on the Ruskin Road site in 2009.
 The celebrations officially began on Friday, 9 January 2009, with an assembly involving pupils and staff, ex-staff, ex-pupils and government officials.
 Assembly was followed by a tree planting service and concluded with a memorial service, during which a bench was dedicated to each of the three pupils who lost their lives while pupils at the school.

+Ruskin also built a Dance and Drama studio as an extension to the sports hall and it has been opened since February 2025.